MrTheMech/Flutter-Webview-Template/README.md

-# Mercemur
+# Flutter-Webview-Template

- The Easiest way to create E-commerce website For Any Small Business or Creator
+I made this template for a E-commerce website maker.

-Flutter app which can be used to display an url inside an mobile app
+This Flutter app template can be used to display an url inside an mobile app

 Customly Made Flutter Webview Template By **- MrTheMech**